IamGiel/mongo-express-react-node/README.md

 ## Starting the app locally

 Start by installing front and backend dependencies.
+Install node, mongodb in you local machine.
 While in this directory, run the following commands:

 ```
+open terminal and start type: `mongod`
+open new terminal type: `mongo`
+open new terminal type the ff:

 yarn install
 cd client
 yarn install